Known About Fluoride

 FDA Fluoride Drugs

-Fluoridated Water and Premature Birth
+Fluoridated Water is a Risk for Premature Birth

 A well-designed New York State public-heath study found that: